-Squatting doesn't provide you with any security of tenure, and you can be evicted from a squat very easily.
+Squatting doesn't provide you with any security of tenure.
+You can be easily evicted from a squat.
 If squatting is your only option, the council may be able to help you to find accommodation.

 What is squatting?